 OLD GENT is a semi-fictional biography about a beloved Norway Spruce tree, showing his long life from the tree’s point of view.
 Full release of this tale is planned for late Aug-Sept 2013!
 Special hardcover edition available on Lulu.com!

-CURSE OF KORIS , a Furlites of Aroriel novel, follows the story of Kutius, Murkuria's nemesis, through his childhood into adulthood, as he endures events and heartbreak that shapes his life, until he decides to break the curse of his ancestor.
+CURSE OF KORIS , a Furlites of Aroriel novel, follows the story of Kutius, Murkuria's nemesis, through his childhood into adulthood, as he endures events and heartbreak that shape his life, until he decides to break the curse of his ancestor.

 Marie J.S.
 Phillips on Amazon.com Click on book title to reveal all versions!